Table of Contents:

 All roads lead to Rome

 There are plenty of recipes for making a sourdough starter , and they all work well, as the authors have usually tested them themselves.
 The most important thing is to persevere when making your starter.
-This is also good practice for baking your sourdough bread, because your first loaves won't be perfect right away— that's just part of learning something new!
+This is also good practice for baking your sourdough bread, as your first loaves won't be perfect right away— that's part of learning something new!
+Making a sourdough starter usually takes about a week, but it can sometimes take up to three weeks for it to become fully active.

 Making a sourdough starter - What kind of flour can I use?

-When making sourdough, you can use almost any type of flour.
+When making sourdough, you can use virtually any type of flour.
 The most popular choices are wheat flour and rye flour .
-Rye flour is teeming with microorganisms, which often results in faster fermentation.
+Rye flour is teeming with microorganisms, which often promotes faster fermentation.
+Whole-grain rye flour is the easiest type of starter because it contains many nutrients and enzymes that accelerate fermentation.
 This is useful if you want quick results, but a rye-based starter can also be a bit more acidic, so that's something to keep in mind.

 I went with wheat flour because I enjoy taking on a challenge right away.
 Wheat flour makes a milder sourdough starter and gives you more control over the flavor.
 Want to start with rye?
 That's perfectly fine; I tested this recipe last week, and it worked perfectly.
 You can gradually convert your rye starter to wheat later if you'd like.
 I haven't tested that transition myself yet, but it's definitely possible.